(1980)

 Camp counselors are stalked and murdered by an unknown assailant while trying to reopen a summer camp that was the site of a child's drowning.

-Friday the 13th initially received mixed reviews, with critics divided on its emphasis on violence over narrative depth.
-Nevertheless, it became a major box-office hit, grossing nearly $60 million worldwide.
+Directed by Sean S. Cunningham, Friday the 13th was produced on a budget of about $550,000, with the production offsetting its lean resources through craft and camera technique.
+The film more than proved its commercial viability at the box office, grossing nearly $60 million.
 The movie’s success laid the foundation for one of the most enduring franchises in horror, influencing the formula for slasher films with masked killers, isolated settings, and suspense-driven storytelling.
-Over the years, it has become a cult classic and a staple of 1980s horror culture.

 Adrienne King Remembers Betsy Palmer in Friday the 13th (1980)